Engel, Keuchel lead White Sox to 3-2 victory over Royals

 The Royals answered with one in the third, but left the bases loaded.
 Lopez got Kansas City’s first hit with one out, and he advanced to second on Adalberto Mondesi’s two-out infield single.
 Salvador Perez drove in Lopez with a single to left.
 Jorge Soler walked, loading the bases, but Maikel Franco popped out to first, ending the inning.

-Keukel entered the sixth with a two-run lead, but that was cut in half when Ryan McBroom hit his first career home run, a 426-foot blast to left-center.
+Keuchel entered the sixth with a two-run lead, but that was cut in half when Ryan McBroom hit his first career home run, a 426-foot blast to left-center.

+“I was very fortunate to get out (with a win),” Keuchel said.
+“I just felt like I was all over the place.
+I can’t really explain.
+I was trying to make adjustments on the fly.
+I have to credit McCann with helping me out along the way.”

 Royals left fielder Alex Gordon picked up his first outfield assist of the season in the seventh when he threw out Nick Madrigal trying to score from second on a single by Garcia.
 It was Gordon’s 99th outfield assist since 2010, the most in the majors in that time frame.